 - IFRS 9, 'Financial Instruments', (effective for annual periods beginning on or after January 1, 2018).
-In October 2014, the IASB issued IFRS 9 which is the comprehensive standard to replace IAS 39 'Financial Instruments: Recognition and Measurement', and includes requirements for classification and measurement of financial assets and liabilities, impairment of financial assets and hedge accounting.
+In July 2014, the IASB issued IFRS 9 which is the comprehensive standard to replace IAS 39 'Financial Instruments: Recognition and Measurement', and includes requirements for classification and measurement of financial assets and liabilities, impairment of financial assets and hedge accounting.
 IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortised cost, fair value through other comprehensive income (OCI) and fair value through Profit or Loss (FVPL).
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
 For financial liabilities there were no changes to classification and measurement except for the recognition of changes in own credit risk in OCI, for liabilities designated at FVPL.
 The standard is effective for accounting periods on or after January 1, 2018.
-The full impact of IFRS 9 is yet to be assessed. - IFRS 15, 'Revenue from contracts with customers' deals with revenue recognition and establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flow arising from an entity's contracts with customers.
-Revenue is recognised when a customer obtains control of a good or service and thus has the ability to direct the use and obtain the benefits from the good or service.
+The full impact of IFRS 9 is yet to be assessed. - IFRS 15, 'Revenue from contracts with customers' deals with revent precognition and establishes principles for reporting useful information to users of financial statements at but the nature, amount, timing and uncertainty of revenue and cash flow arising from an eraty's contracts with astomers.
+Revenue is recognised when a customer obtains control of a good or service.
+If the basis the ability to direct the use and obtain the benefits from the good or service.
 The standard is effective for annual periods beginning on or after January 1, 2018.
-The impact of IFRS 15 is being assessed by the Group. - IFRS 16, 'Leases' eliminates the current dual accounting model for lessees, which distinguishes between onstatement of financial position finance leases and off-statement of financial position operating leases.
-Instead, there is a single, on-statement of financial position accounting model that is similar to current finance lease accounting.
+The impact of IFRS 15 is being assessed by the Group. - IFRS 16, 'Leases' eliminates the current dual ac courting model for lessees, which distinguishes between onstatement of financial position finance leases and in-statement of financial position operating leases.
+Instead, there is a single, on-statement of inance lease accounting model that is similar to current finance lease accounting.

-Lessor accounting remains similar to current practice - i.e. lessors continue to classify leases as finance and operating leases.
-For lessees, the lease becomes an on-statement of financial position liability that attracts interest, together with a right to use assets also being recognized on the statement of financial position.
-In other words, lessees will appear to become more asset-rich but also more heavily indebted.
+Lessor accounting remains and in to convert practice - i.e. lessors continue to classify leases as finance and operating leases.
+For essees, the ase to omes an on-statement of financial position liability that attracts interest, together with right to us assets also being recognized on the statement of financial position.
+In other words, lessees will one to b come more asset-rich but also more heavily indebted.

-The impacts are not limited to the separate statement of financial position.
+The impacts are not limited the separate statement of financial position.
 There are also changes in accounting over the life of the lease.
 In particular, companies will now recognise a front-loaded pattern of expense for most leases, even when they pay constant annual rentals.
 The standard is effective for annual periods beginning on or after January 1, 2019.
 The impact of IFRS 16 is being assessed by the Group.